 The different professions all have different areas of expertise, so that they can combine their skill sets if necessary to tackle complex and challenging mental health conditions.
-The multidisciplinary team meet regularly to discuss their work with individuals so that each patient has a care plan best suited to their individual needs.
+The MDT meets regularly to discuss their work so that each patient has a care plan best suited to their individual needs.
 Some details on the most common MDT members are set out below.

 Some Roles and Duties Performed by Multidisciplinary Team Members

 |Psychiatrist||Perform assessments, provide talking therapies, prescribe medication, investigate for physical illnesses|